 Explore Philly's Sister Cities Park

 To wee water fans, the pebble-bottom wading pool sheltered by a landscaped hill and randomly spouting fountains makes Sister Cities Park a summertime paradise.
 To the fans’ caretakers, the lifeguard, cafe, and kiosk that sells plastic boats, swim diapers, sunscreen, and other essentials are just as great.
 18th Street & Logan Square, (215) 440-5500.

 Explore Penn’s Landing

 Penn’s Landing doubles down on riverside fun with seasonal pop-ups, Spruce Street Harbor Park, and Blue Cross RiverRink Winterfest.
-The former, with tree-slung hammocks, cargo container arcades, and concessions, misting palm trees, and planted barges (with bars) was an instant hit during its 2014 summer debut.
+The former, with tree-slung hammocks, cargo container arcades, concessions, misting palm trees, and planted barges (with bars) was an instant hit during its 2014 summer debut.
 The latter warms up winter with a skating rink, fire pits, indoor games, cozy couches, and hot drinks.
 Spruce Street Harbor Park, Columbus Boulevard & Spruce Street; Winterfest, Columbus Boulevard & Walnut Street, (215) 629-3200.